2025Activity reportProject-TeamASCII

 4 Application domains

-Our short and mid-term potential industrial impact concerns notably energy market regulations, financial market regulations, power distribution companies, and nuclear plant maintenance.
-It also concerns all the industrial sectors where massive stochastic simulations at nano scales are becoming unavoidable and certified results are necessary.
-We also plan to have impact in epidemiology, cell biology, neuroscience, macro-economy, and applied mathematics at the crossroads of stochastic integration theory, optimization and control, PDE analysis, and stochastic numerical analysis.
+Our short and mid-term potential industrial impact concerns in particular energy market regulation, power production, power distribution, and nuclear plant maintenance.
+It more generally concerns all industrial sectors in which massive stochastic simulations at nano-scales are becoming unavoidable and certified results are necessary notably in order to assess and manage risk.

 5 Social and environmental responsibility